chaoren88/DeamNet/README.md

 We train our DeamNet for AWGN and real-world noise, and some visual results are simply shown as follows:

 ![image](readme_images/result_on_AWGN.png)
+Visual quality comparison for ‘Starfish’ from Set12 with noise level 50

 ![image](readme_images/result_on_real-world.png)